 - Avoid staying in poorly ventilated areas for long durations.

-- Promote the use of alternative fuels and improve quality fuels with high emission rates.
+- Firstly, promote the use of alternative fuels and improve quality fuels with high emission rates.

 - Limit outdoor activities and close windows and vents during times of high air pollution.